MCR-VQGAN: A Scalable and Cost-Effective Tau PET Synthesis Approach for Alzheimer's Disease Imaging: Results and Analysis

 \section{Results and Analysis}

-To quantitatively evaluate the proposed MCR-VQGAN framework, the synthesized tau PET images were compared with their corresponding real tau PET images using three standard metrics: MSE to assess pixel-wise reconstruction accuracy, PSNR to measure image fidelity relative to ground truth, and SSIM to capture perceptual similarity and preservation of structural details.
-Beyond reconstruction quality, clinical applicability was assessed through a downstream binary classification task distinguishing CN subjects from those with MCI/AD.
-This experiment directly evaluated whether synthetic tau PET images preserved subtle pathological biomarkers essential for diagnostic decision-making.
+To quantitatively evaluate the proposed MCR-VQGAN framework, synthesized tau PET images were compared against their corresponding ground-truth scans using three standard metrics: MSE to assess pixel-wise reconstruction accuracy, PSNR to measure image fidelity, and SSIM to quantify perceptual similarity and the preservation of structural details.
+Beyond reconstruction quality, the clinical utility of the synthesized images was evaluated through a downstream binary classification task (CN vs. MCI/AD).
+This experiment assessed whether the MCR-VQGAN framework effectively preserves the subtle pathological biomarkers essential for diagnostic decision-making.